ThingLabsIo/ThingLabsIo.github.io/pages/workshop/full-day-windows/02-setup-rpi2.md

 # Connect the RPi2
 You are now ready to connect and power on your RPi2.

-1. Insert the micro SD card with the Windows 10 IoT Core image on it into your RPi2 (the slot is on the underside, on the opposite edge from the side with the USB ports).
+1. Insert the microSD card with the Windows 10 IoT Core image on it into your RPi2 (the slot is on the underside, on the opposite edge from the side with the USB ports).
 2. If you will be connecting to a physical network, connect a network cable from your local network to the Ethernet port on the RPi2.
 Your development device must be on the same network.
 If you will be using Wi-Fi, see the Joinning the Wi-Fi Network section below.
 3. If you will be working with a monitor, connect an HDMI monitor to the HDMI port on the board.
 4. Connect the power supply to the micro USB port on the board.
 You must power this from the 5V 2A adapter - USB power from your computer is insufficient.